Ian Hunter/Mott The Hoople Bootlegs

 A small number of unofficial recordings of Ian and Mott have surfaced over the years, mostly radio shows on vinyl and more recently on CD.
 In addition, there are a large number of audience tapes in circulation.
 The die-hard collector will no doubt be interested in tracking these tapes down; Justin Purington has done an excellent job in cataloguing them in his Bootleg Bible (see the Outsider and Just a Buzz fanzines for details), and I have no intention of repeating that material here.

-I will, however, list the bootleg LPs and CDs that I know of, and try to assess those that I have heard, to help guide the casual but not fanatic purchaser.
+I will, however, list the unofficial LPs and CDs that I know of, and try to assess those that I have heard, to help guide the casual but not fanatic purchaser.

-In the past few years there has been a flurry of new releases.
-This is due to a number of factors.
+In the mid- to late-90's there was a flurry of new releases.
+This was due to a number of factors.
 One is the ease with which CDs can be pressed up (at very little cost).
 Another is the continued interest in Ian and Mott, not to mention the ease with which release information can be publicised via the internet and other media.
-And, of course, with Ian touring the UK extensively in recent years there is a wealth of new material in circulation...
+And, of course, with Ian touring regularly in recent years there is a wealth of new material in circulation...

-Note: I cannot review a bootleg if I don't know about it!
-(Well, duh) If you know of a bootleg that isn't listed here, then please get in touch.
+Note: I cannot review something if I don't know about it!
+(Well, duh) If you know of a recording that isn't listed here, then please get in touch.

 Mott The Hoople